Canario5/Eurofotbal-Better-Comments/README.md

 ### How to install an unpacked Chrome Extension

+You can download this extension on [release page](https://github.com/Canario5/EfJumpComments/releases).
+Then unpack downloaded .zip archive and load extension manually into Chrome browser.
 The best way is to follow the official [guide](https://developer.chrome.com/docs/extensions/mv3/getstarted/#unpacked) from Google.

 ### Feedback from our users: